 The Grand Supreme Pageant Dress Shell pattern is the perfect pattern for you to create a full glitz or semi glitz style pageant outfit for your doll.

 Known as a “shell”, the standard wear for glitz pageants usually comprises a corset style top and a separate ruffled skirt, which is then customized by adding crystals, lace, organza trims etc. This style of outfit is also known as a “cupcake” pageant dress, presumably because the ruffles in the skirts look a little like frosting on a cupcake.

 The pattern comprises an elastic waisted, hip yoke skirt with ruffled organza layers, and a princess line corset style top with off the shoulder straps and optional boning.
 View A has a ruffle at the neck and bottom of the bodice edge.
 View B has no ruffles on the bodice.
-Instructions for the top include a laced back or a Velcro® fastening.
+Instructions for the top include a laced back or a hook and loop tape fastening.